Bernhard-Baeuerle-TSI/smart-trust/input/pagecontent/concepts.md

 The Trust Network Custodian defines the Terms of Participation within the trust network.
 The custodian is responsible for:
 * establishing eligibility criteria for potential Trust Network Participants;
 * establishing (and maintaining) the organizational identity of Trust Network Participants;
-* establishing the Trust Network Terms of Participation within the trust network; and
+* establishing the Trust Network Terms of Participation within the trust network
-* defining the on-boarding process for the Trust Network Participants to join the trust network within the established terms of participation.
+* defining the onboarding process for the Trust Network Participants to join the trust network within the established Terms of Participation.

 #### Trust Network Ecosystem
 A Trust Network comprises the infrastructure, governance/policies and processes that are defined by a Trust Network Custodian and which characterize the trust relationships that Trust Network Participants have with the Trust Network Custodian and between themselves.
 A core infrastructural component of a Trust Network is a Public Key Infrastructure (PKI).